Osnaga-Robert/internship-tasks-tremend/2-app/README.md

   - RUN pip install -r requirements.txt -> to install the dependencies
   - CMD ["python", "app.py"] -> to run the application
   - EXPOSE 8080 -> to expose the port 8080
+  - change in calculator.py the port to 8080

 ## 3. Local testing